Zaclin-GIT/MDB/README.md

 - [Il2CppDumper](https://github.com/Perfare/Il2CppDumper)
 - [Il2CppAssemblyUnhollower](https://github.com/knah/Il2CppAssemblyUnhollower)
 - [Il2CppRuntimeDumper](https://github.com/kagasu/Il2CppRuntimeDumper)
+- [Dear ImGui](https://github.com/ocornut/imgui) - Immediate mode GUI library
+- [MinHook](https://github.com/TsudaKageyu/minhook) - Minimalistic x86/x64 API hooking

 These projects paved the way.
 MDB Framework just takes a different route to the same destination.

+---

+## Disclaimer

+**This framework is provided "as-is" for educational and research purposes only.**

+The author(s) of MDB Framework are **not responsible** for any consequences resulting from the use or misuse of this software.
+This includes but is not limited to:

+- **Game bans or account suspensions** - Many games prohibit modding in their Terms of Service
+- **Anti-cheat detections** - Using this framework may trigger anti-cheat systems
+- **Data loss or corruption** - Modifying game memory can cause crashes or save corruption
+- **Legal consequences** - Violating a game's EULA may have legal implications

+**Before using MDB Framework:**

+1. **Read the game's Terms of Service** - Respect the rules set by game developers
+2. **Never use in online/multiplayer games** - This can ruin the experience for others and result in permanent bans
+3. **Use only for single-player experimentation** - Or games that explicitly allow modding
+4. **Understand the risks** - You are solely responsible for your actions

+By using this framework, you acknowledge that you understand these risks and agree to use the software responsibly and ethically.